shenxudeu/shenxudeu.github.io/_posts/2017-02-10-gp-is-easy-to-understand.md

 w \sim \mathcal{N}(0, \Sigma_p^2)
 $$

 This is called __Bayesian Linear Regression__.
 It gives us the predicted mean value as well as variance.
-The m, ean of posterior distribution looks similar to the point estimation, but with some extra terms.
+The mean of posterior distribution looks similar to the point estimation, but with some extra terms.
 Actually, the extra term is proven the same as a __\\(L_2\\) regularization__ in __ridge regression__.
 In another words, the Bayesian method gives us the __regularization for free__.
 That's why we can see many people saying Bayesian learning algorithms does NOT overfit data.

 As you can see, the concept is simple, just a linear model expressed in Bayesian language.
 In order to get the equations, we just need to follow some rules in basic linear algebra.
 Now, I gonna show you it is also very easy to code and use it.